brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 =======

 You can add the Matomo widgets like any other widget to a dashboard.
+Please note, that the widgets have to be enabled in the :ref:`site configuration
-Please note, that the permissions for editors have to be granted to be able to use these widgets.
+<site-configuration>` and the permissions for editors have to be granted to be able
+to use these widgets.

 .. hint::
    Most widgets need an activated module in Matomo to work.
 If a module is not